Pharmaceutical companies based in industrialised countries help provide an adequate supply of suitable vaccines to Gavi-supported countries

 Building on their engagement in the Children's Vaccine Initiative launched in 1990, IFPMA members have worked in partnership with the Vaccine Alliance since its launch in 2000, supplying vaccines to a number of key Gavi-supported programmes:

-- Jansenn (former Crucell) supplied the first internationally-available, fully liquid pentavalent (5-in-1) vaccine Quinvaxem™.
+- Janssen (former Crucell) supplied the first internationally-available, fully liquid pentavalent (5-in-1) vaccine Quinvaxem™.
 In 2015, the company reaffirmed its pledge of making its pentavalent vaccine available at UNICEF prices to Gavi transitioned countries over the next five years.
-Janssen also announced the launch of its pentavalent vaccine in cPAD, a compact prefilled auto-disable injection system which improves injection safety.

 - GlaxoSmithKline (GSK) extended its price-freeze commitment in favour of countries transitioning out of Gavi's financial support on 26 January 2015.
 GSK also reaffirmed that if the company identifies new manufacturing efficiencies that reduce the costs of producing these vaccines, it will pass those savings on to Gavi and its donors.